vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/FixedUpdate.md

 You can see an expanded version of a frame in the Unity documentation: [order of execution for event functions](https://docs.unity3d.com/Manual/ExecutionOrder.html).
 :::

+Don't think about Update and FixedUpdate as executing in parallel, because it is completely linear.
+Background threads do work, including scheduling rendering, performing parallel tasks, and so on.
+But the execution of your `Update`/`FixedUpdate` code is linear.

 ## Fixed Update diagram
 :::note{.center}